-Occupational therapists change the lives of those they work with and have excellent career satisfaction and job security!
+Occupational therapists change the lives of those they work with and have excellent career satisfaction and job security.

-An occupational therapist helps people find solutions to problems and perform daily activities for those dealing with illness, injury, or disabilities.
-If you are looking for a vocation that is not only a job but also a passion, then keep reading to learn more about occupational therapy.
+An occupational therapist helps people solve problems of everyday living and improve the ability to perform daily activities for those dealing with illness, injury, or disabilities.
+If you’re looking for a vocation that is not only a job but also a passion, then keep reading to learn more about becoming an occupational therapist.

 What Will You Learn With This Degree?